 Slow Cooker Chicken Parmesan

-This Slow Cooker Chicken Parmesan is a great way to cook one of your favorite dishes without a lot of fuss.
+This Slow Cooker Chicken Parmesan is a great way to cook one of your favorite Italian chicken dinners without a lot of fuss.
+Throw it in the slow cooker and forget about it.

 It’s starting to really heat up here.
 We took the kids to the park and had to leave early because the slides were literally scalding their legs.
 Looks like we’ll be permanent fixtures in the pool.
 Like I’ve said before, I really don’t mind turning on my oven in the summer because my husband keeps our house at artic temperatures.
 But most of you will do anything it takes to not turn the oven on which means the slow cooker gets a lot of mileage.
 I know I already have a Skinny Chicken Parmesan and Kimi’s Chicken Parmesan on this blog.
 They’re great too.
 But I’ve been looking for a slow cooker version.